TomMenga/brain-tumor-AI-CNN/README.md

 We will use [TensorFlow](https://www.tensorflow.org/) to train a convolutional Neural Network using a dataset of ~4600 labeled images of brains.
 Subsequently we will evaluate the accuracy of our model against a test dataset

-This is part 1 of the final project of the executive path in "***Data Science and Business Analiytics***" held by the [POLIMI Graduate School of Management of Milan](https://www.som.polimi.it/) ( You can find part 2 [here](https://github.com/giuseppebrb/BrainTumorDetection) )
+This is part 1 of the final project for the executive path in "***Data Science and Business Analiytics***" held by [POLIMI Graduate School of Management of Milan](https://www.som.polimi.it/) ( You can find part 2 [here](https://github.com/giuseppebrb/BrainTumorDetection) )